How to Crochet a Headband: Easy Free Pattern (3 Ways to Wear It)

 Can I add a twist to my crochet headband?

 Yes, adding a twist to your crochet headband is a popular design element that creates a chic, turban-like look.
 To create the twist, simply cross one end of the headband over the other before seaming the ends together, creating a figure-eight shape at the front.
-This simple technique elevates the style of any how to crochet a headband project and gives it a professional, finished appearance.
+This simple technique improves the style of any how to crochet a headband project and gives it a professional, finished appearance.

 How do I make my crochet headband stretchy?